Love: the Sacred Fire

 Therefore be imitators of God as dear children.
 And walk in love, as Christ also has loved us and given Himself for us, an offering and a sacrifice to God for a sweet-smelling aroma.
 (Ephesians 5:1–2 NKJV)

 What was God teaching us in the Old Testament, and how does that relate to Paul’s words in Ephesians 5:1-2?
 The context deals with our responsibility to imitate the kind of love that God expresses.
 That love, in one sense, is the antitype of the sacred fire that the priests were commanded to use in the OT.
 When the sacrifices were offered using the sacred fire, they were a sweet-smelling aroma to God.
 When Jesus offered Himself for our sins, His offering was also a sweet-smelling aroma to God.
 Why?
 Because He presented His offering with the sacred fire of the love of God.
-It is this reality that we are to imitate.
+It is this reality that God requires and we are to imitate.

 Secondly, we have in Philippians: